zatevakhin/dynamixel-wizard-nix-flake/README.md

 | `devShells.x86_64-linux.default` | shell with the package + build tools   |

 ## Updating to a new Robotis release

-1. Download the new `.run` installer from [Robotis website](https://emanual.robotis.com/docs/en/software/dynamixel/dynamixel_wizard2/#software-installation).
+1. Download the new installer from [Robotis website](https://emanual.robotis.com/docs/en/software/dynamixel/dynamixel_wizard2/#software-installation).
 2. In *flake.nix* bump

    ```nix